check-spelling-sandbox/ladybird/Documentation/LibWebFromLoadingToPainting.md

 The set of rules for what becomes a stacking context are somewhat intricate, but the important thing is that we create a new tree: the stacking context tree.

-The stacking context tree is rooted at the ICB, and can have zero or more descendants.
-Each descendant stacking context has a corresponding layout that it's attached to.
+The stacking context tree is rooted at the ICB, and can have zero or more descendents.
+Each descendent stacking context has a corresponding layout that it's attached to.

 ### Painting